inphobia/inphobia.github.io/content/docs/flow/hbastart/_index.md

     * most hba's and raid controller from vendors like hp, dell, ibm, lenovo, etc... are actually broadcom devices.
     #### microchip
     * also known as microsemi, adaptec & pmc-sierra
-    * not commonely seen as oem cards
+    * not commonly seen as oem cards
-    * market share compared to broadcom but they're trying to make a comeback
+    * less market share compared to broadcom but they're trying to make a comeback
     #### atto
     * no experience with their hba's, their sas to fibre channel bridges are fun.
     ### controller mode